RyanCairepo/strain_identify/README.md

 The output consists of the nucleotide sequences of detected strains, named in the format "final_strain_x_reference.fa", x is the numerical label of strains, and "subbed_read_x.fa", a set of reads that belong to this strains and are different from the reference sequence.

-4. optional step of verification.
+3.1. (optional) step of verification.
 Start by obtaining relevant samples.
-After that, run combine_alignment.sh -p sample1_r1.fastq sample1_r2.fastq sample2_r1.fastq sample2_r2.fastq
+After that, run verify.py N original_reference.fa -p(paired end reads, for single end use -s) sample1_r1.fastq sample1_r2.fastq sample2_r1.fastq sample2_r2.fastq.
-For single end read files, run combine_alignment.sh -s sample1.fasta sample2.fasta

-The output of the previous step is stored in combine_extract.sam.
-Run: verify.py N final_strain_N_reference.fa combine_extract.sam N is the numerical labelling of strain from step 3.
+N is the numerical labelling of strain from step 3.

 5. optional step for inferring synonymous state.
 It determines the changes in the nucleotide sequences are synonymous or non-synonymous.